34th Street–Herald Square station

 The Broadway Line platforms opened on January 5, 1918, as part of the Broadway Line, which was built for the Brooklyn–Manhattan Transit Corporation (BMT) as part of the Dual Contracts.
 The Sixth Avenue Line platforms opened in 1940, completing construction of the first phase of the Independent Subway System (IND).
 The IND platforms functioned as a terminal for some trains until 1968, when the Chrystie Street Connection opened.
 The station complex was renovated in the 1990s.

 The BMT and IND stations both have two island platforms and four tracks, and there is a mezzanine above both sets of platforms.
 The station complex contains elevators, which make it compliant with the Americans with Disabilities Act of 1990.
 There is an out-of-system connection to the PATH's 33rd Street station, as well as closed passageways to the adjacent 42nd Street–Bryant Park station and to 34th Street–Penn Station on the IRT Broadway–Seventh Avenue Line.
 The 34th Street–Herald Square station is the third-busiest station in the system as of 2019, with over 39 million passengers entering the station that year.

 History

 Dual Contracts

 The New York Public Service Commission adopted plans for what was known as the Broadway–Lexington Avenue route (later the Broadway Line) on December 31, 1907.
 A proposed Tri-borough system was adopted in early 1908, incorporating the Broadway Line.
-Operation of the line was assigned to the Brooklyn Rapid Transit Company (BRT, subsequently the Brooklyn–Manhattan Transit Corporation or BMT) in the Dual Contracts, adopted on March 4, 1913.
+Operation of the line was assigned to the Brooklyn Rapid Transit Company (BRT; after 1923, the Brooklyn–Manhattan Transit Corporation or BMT) in the Dual Contracts, adopted on March 4, 1913.
+The Public Service Commission approved plans for the segment between 26th and 38th Streets, including the 28th Street and 34th Street stations, in April 1914.
+The contract for that section went to the second-lowest bidder, the United States Realty and Construction Company, as the lowest bidder was too inexperienced.
+U.S. Realty began constructing the tunnel between 26th and 38th Streets in August 1914.
+A. W. King was hired to install finishes in the 34th Street station in July 1917.

 The Broadway Line opened between 14th Street–Union Square and Canal Street in 1917; it originally only served local trains.
 On January 5, 1918, the Broadway Line was extended north to Times Square–42nd Street and south to Rector Street, and express service started on the line.
+Before the 34th Street station had officially opened, Women's Wear Daily reported that the stop would be "one of the most important subway stations in the world", as it would lead directly to three busy crosstown streets (32nd, 33rd, and 34th Streets).